CuongNN218/zalo_ltr_2021/README.md

 Source code for Zalo AI 2021 submission

 # Solution:

+## Pipeline

+We use the pipepline in the picture below:

 ## Train BM 25
 To train BM25: ``python bm25_train.py``
 Use load_docs to save time for later run: ``python bm25_train.py --load_docs``